jackfromeast/jackfromeast/README.md

 I am currently a senior student who major in Cybersecurity at Sichuan University, China.
 I am so excited that I was admitted by the MSE Computer Science program at the Johns Hopkins University and plan to move to Baltimore to continue my graduate study this fall.

-I have a broad interest in the field of security and my work is dedicated to driving cybersecurity to be more intelligent and smarter.
+I have a broad interest in the field of security.
+And my work is dedicated to driving cybersecurity to be smarter and more intelligent.
 Currently, I am working on the Knowledge Graph construction for the Threat Intelligence storage, sharing, and retrieval.

 ![jackfromeast's GitHub stats](https://github-readme-stats.vercel.app/api?username=jackfromeast&show_icons=true&theme=dracula)